keithswright/vanilla-fontspy/README.md

 ```

 Options:
- - testFont: The fallback font to test (defaults to: QW@HhsXJIO)
+ - testFont: The fallback font to test (defaults to: Courier New)
- - testString: The string used to check for size changes when the font loads
+ - testString: The string used to check for size changes when the font loads (defaults to: QW@HhsXJIO)
  - delay: The time between successive checks for the loaded fonts (defaults to 100ms)
  - timeOut: The total time to wait for fonts before giving up (defaults to 1000ms)